Jane Dutton: Career

 Jane worked with Al Jazeera from September 2005, in the run-up to the launch of the station, until 29 June 2018, when she left to return to South Africa.
 She was based at the main broadcast-centre, in Doha in Qatar.
 Due to family commitments, she later specialised in studio-based journalism.
 She was one of the key anchors at the station and her work ranged from news-reading, to hosting studio-based interview programmes and to voice-overs and continuity.
 As a news-correspondent, Jane covered stories in the United States, in Europe and in her native Africa, from South Africa to Egypt.
 As the host of studio-based talk-shows, Jane was a regular host of Inside Story, the daily programme that analyses a topical issue from the news, with the aid of guests from inside and outside the country in question.
 She was also a host for the weekly programme Inside Syria, that analyses recent developments in the war-torn country.

 In July 2018 Jane joined eNCA presenting her show Tonight with Jane Dutton in the 8pm weekday slot which is broadcast from Johannesburg.

-Personal life

-Jane was educated at St Mary's School, Waverley, Johannesburg.
-She is the mother of two children.